 Talcum Powder Causing Cancer Lawsuit | Complications and Ovarian Cancer

 The Talcum Powder lawsuits against Johnson & Johnson involving its talcum powder have made headlines recently in the wake of several large jury verdicts against the company.
-The talcum powder has been alleged to have caused a large amount of mesothelioma and ovarian cancer cases among women, and some men, as there are claims that the powder contains asbestos.
+The talcum powder has been alleged to have caused mesothelioma and ovarian cancer cases among women, and some men.
+The victims claim that the powder contains asbestos.
 The company has been facing staggering liability that has knocked down its share price.
 Johnson & Johnson has already had awards of over $5 billion assessed against it.
-Johnson and Johnson faces much more possible liability in the future as there are over 10,000 pending cases alleging a connection between its flagship product talcum powder and cancer. .
+Johnson and Johnson faces more possible liability in the future as there are over 10,000 pending cases alleging a connection between its flagship product talcum powder and cancer.
 If talcum powder caused you cancer, you need to cease searching on google for “talcum powder causing cancer” and retain an attorney to hold Johnson and Johnson accountable for any wrongdoing.